cooper-group-uol-robotics/fourier_nmr_driver/README.md

 conda activate fourier-nmr-driver
 ```

-and then install the TopSpin API directly from the wheels provided by Bruker:
+and then install the TopSpin API directly from the wheels provided by Bruker (note that different versions might be supplied with different TopSpin installations):

 ```
 cd <TopSpin-installation-folder>/python/examples